proper-testing/proper-testing.github.io/tutorials/PropEr_testing_of_spells.md

 ## Neighborhood Functions
 This task is about writing a neighborhood function, a component needed for the search strategy simulated annealing.
-The neighborhood function is critical for the performance of simulated annealing
+The neighborhood function is critical for the performance of simulated annealing.

 ### Magic
-Lets say we want to design an role-play game (RPG) where our character has some attributes like strength and intelligence
+Let's say we want to design a role-play game (RPG) where our character has some attributes like strength and intelligence
 (see [Wikipedia](https://en.wikipedia.org/wiki/Attribute_(role-playing_games)))
 that effect how good actions are performed.
 A strong character will typically